ABOUT OUR ASSOCIATION

 - We strive to identify and publicize issues and concerns of FHV residents, provide them with information and get their feedback.
 Our policy is to have a public survey for major issues affecting our

-- We communicate with our members via our website and email newsletters (paper newsletters are available, just contact us).
+- We communicate with our members via our website, email newsletters , and twitter> (we no longer use Facebook due to their privacy practices).
 We have

 meetings only as needed or required.
 Meetings are announced via the website and/or email, and minutes are posted promptly.